-Under Japanese law, patents and utility models are generally protected upon registrations through the JPO.
+Patents and utility models are generally protected upon registrations through the JPO.
 Japanese patent and utility model registration can also be obtained under the Patent Cooperation Treaty, if the supplier's home country is a signatory to the treaty.

 The distribution partner's unauthorised sale of products protected by a patent or utility model is usually regulated by contract, but can also be remedied through an infringement suit.